SarimAmir/AI-Spring-2022/Assignment 3/README.md

 ### 1. SARIM AMIR - 63686
 working on KNN and SVM.
 Problem faced while working on KNN  was that KNN is best suited and usually used on small dataset.
 Was taking hours to execute.
 I solved the problem by just only using train.csv file and splitting it into 80-20 train test ratio.
 Even after this it took 1 hour to give output but It did help me achieved 72% accuracy but i was unable to make csv file of submission to submit on kaggle since I dropped 'id' column from train.csv file. \
-In SVM problem I was facing was liblinear was failing to converge and unable to print k fold accuracy scores.
+In SVM problem I was facing was liblinear was failing to converge and unable to print k fold accuracy scores when i was puttingh cv=10.
+I changed the value for cv from 10 to 4 and this solved it but was still getting 50% accuracy.
 #### KNN OUTPUT ON DATASPELL IDE:

 ![image](https://user-images.githubusercontent.com/73839879/168484589-074b66b2-3c64-4e9a-8e28-96fd43ea30f6.png)